AAFC-BICoE/dina-planning/docs/UserManual.md

 ## Groups

-In DINA, groups are used to define a group of user.
+In DINA, groups are used to define a set of user.
 Mainly a natural history collection or a lab.
 A user can belong to more than 1 group.

 Groups are also used to defined who own an object.
 For example, an object in the object store always belong to a group.